|It's just as important to spend time here as in the training hall.|

 I believe it's important to understand the legalities and ethics of what we do.
 My art, originally developed in a very different cultural and legal context than my own, has to be somewhat modified in practice (at least in its self defense applications) to fit the legal environment in which I live.

-Since my ambition is to have my own school and curriculum some day, I believe it's my obligation, as a teacher, to understand this, and to make sure that my students are well versed in this information too.
+I believe it's my obligation, as a teacher, to understand this, and to make sure that my students are well versed in this information too.
 I'd be negligent if I do not understand and teach this information.

 But too many of us do not teach this.
 In fact, many of us teach or condone attitudes and techniques that will get one sent to jail for a very, very long time.